US House leader and Taiwan president meet as China protests - KESQ

 Seated to McCarthy’s right was the third-ranking House Democrat, Rep. Pete Aguilar of California, who spoke of the long history of U.S.-Taiwan cooperation and an “overwhelming bipartisan commitment” in Congress, working with the Biden administration, to strengthen the relationship.

 Mascaro and Knickmeyer reported from Washington.
-AP writers Nomaan Merchant in Washington, Huizhong Wu in Taipei and Matthew Lee in Brussels contributed.
+AP writers Nomaan Merchant and Fu Ting in Washington, Huizhong Wu in Taipei and Matthew Lee in Brussels contributed.